popbase85-collab/Paperback-0.9-Extension-Repos-Compilation-List/README.md

 # Paperback-Extensions-Unified-Repos-List
 The serves as a unified repository for all 3rd party extensions for Paperback for version 0.9

 All credit given to the developers of these extensions.
+I will keep updating this repo whenever I find new ones.
+Some repos may have sources the main Inkdex repo doesn't so you can check for yourself and see.

 **Please leave any issues on the developer's repo or discord**